cybunayog/chinese-zodiac-react/README.md

 > MongoDB, Express, React.js, Node.js

 ## Link to website
-The repo is deployed using [Heroku](https://chinese-zodiac-mern.herokuapp.com/)
+The repo is deployed using Heroku for the backend, and [Netlify](https://chinese-zodiac-mern.netlify.app) for the frontend.